awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigatewayv2-stage.md

 # AWS::ApiGatewayV2::Stage<a name="aws-resource-apigatewayv2-stage"></a>

-The `AWS::ApiGatewayV2::Stage` resource updates a stage for an API\.
+The `AWS::ApiGatewayV2::Stage` resource specifies a stage for an API\.
+Each stage is a named reference to a deployment of the API and is made available for client applications to call\.
+To learn more, see [Working with stages for HTTP APIs ](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-stages.html) and [Deploy a WebSocket API in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-set-up-websocket-deployment.html)\.

 ## Syntax<a name="aws-resource-apigatewayv2-stage-syntax"></a>